LordMax2/klevebrand-quadcopter-drone-flightcontroller/README.md

 Tuning the PID controller for a drone to get a stable and reliable flight is a pretty time consuming, difficult and challenging task.
 This project offers a solution that automates the process, making it far simpler and more efficient and better.

-Using a Simulated Annealing algorithm, the flight controller can autonomously run tests and intelligently adjust its PID parameters.
+Using a Simulated Annealing algorithm, the drone controller can autonomously run tests and intelligently adjust its PID parameters.
 This "Black Box" tuning method finds a near-optimal PID configuration with minimal manual input, ensuring a stable and responsive flight.

 Furthermore, this optimization runs continuously during flight, adapting to environmental changes like wind, rain, or motor defects.
 It constantly seeks the ideal configuration to keep the drone stable and maneuverable in real time.